jjpickering10/CI-MS3-CoastalCatchIOW/README.md

 ## Overview

 Coastal Catch Isle of Wight is a fishing blog/forum site that allows users to post their fishing experiences of certain locations on the island as well as ask questions for advice.
+Users can posts comments, give a rating to a location and favourite a post.

+This projects showcases full CRUD functionality and consists of 4 different types of users.
+Those users are:
+Regular users who can only read.
+They can't post, like, comment, edit or delete anything.
+Logged in users who can make a post in various locations.
+Edit and delete their posts.
+Like and favourite other posts.
+Edit their profile.
+Guru users who can do everything a logged in user can do, but also have the privilege of being able to reply to questions in the Ask Guru section.
+Admin users who can do everything including edit and delete all posts, as well as add and edit locations and question categories.

 ---